Syed-Abdullah123/React-Native-Projects/firebaseAuth/README.md

     export default HomeScreen;
     ```

-## Contributing

-Contributions are welcome!
-If you have any ideas or suggestions to improve this project, feel free to open an issue or submit a pull request.

 ## Acknowledgements

 This project would not have been possible without the guidance and tutorials provided by [Code with Beto](https://codewithbeto.dev/).
 Check out their YouTube channel and website for more resources: